hehesnail/Daily_Notes/tvm_pieces/README.md

     * tvm.target.register_intrin_rule.

 * *scan* operator to describle the symbolic loop. *s_state*: the placeholder describles the transition state of the scan. *s_init*: how to initialize the first k timesteps. *s_update*: how to update the value at timestep t.
 The *scan* takes in state placeholder, initial value and update description.
 Multi-stage scan cell and multiple states.

+## *2020.11.28*
+* ***tvm.te.hybrid***: Hybrid programming apis of tvm python package, maps a subset python to HalideIR.
+So far, it is a text format dedicated to HalideIR phase0. *Funcs:* build, decorate, script, source_to_op. *tvm.te.hybrid* to indicate a function is a hybrid function.